espiox/jts16_complete/Combining-Cores.md

 			"select": true
 		},

-(You don't need to do this for games for your "base" core - if a core isn't specified, it will default to whichever core is id "0".)

 Once you've done this for every game, move all the files over to the correct Assets folder for your multi-core.
 You also need to combine each core's Presets folders, making sure that the folders under Input and Interact match the layout of your folders in Assets.